Lachersan/LoraRadio/README.md

 - Tray icon with context menu for show/hide, autostart toggle, and exit
 - Quick popup for station selection, reconnect, and volume control
 - Placeholder for future YouTube/media modes and light/dark themes

+##License

+This project is licensed under the MIT License.
+See LICENSE for details.